rgilks/comprehendo/README.md

   - Uses a fixed-window counter based on IP address, stored in the `rate_limits` SQLite table.
   - Default limit: **100 requests per hour** per IP to the exercise generation endpoint (`POST /api/exercise`).
   - Applies to all users (anonymous and logged-in).
-  - Implemented in `app/actions/exercise.ts`.
+  - Implemented in `app/actions/exercise.ts` via the `checkRateLimit` function.
-  - Exceeding the limit logs a warning to Sentry (if configured).
+  - Exceeding the limit logs a warning to Sentry (if configured) and blocks the request.
   - Adjust `MAX_REQUESTS_PER_HOUR` in `app/actions/exercise.ts`.
 - **Database Caching**:
   - Successful AI-generated exercises (passage, question, choices, explanation) are stored in the `quiz` SQLite table.
-  - Before calling the AI, the system checks for a suitable cached exercise based on language, level, and user interaction history (via `question_feedback` table).
+  - Before calling the AI, the system checks for a suitable cached exercise based on language, level, and user interaction history (via `question_feedback` table) using the `getCachedExercise` function in `app/actions/exercise.ts`.
   - This significantly reduces redundant API calls.
-- **User Feedback Loop**: User feedback on questions (via `question_feedback` table) can potentially inform cache selection or future generation (verify implementation detail).
+- **User Feedback Loop**: User feedback on questions (stored in the `question_feedback` table) is used to avoid showing previously seen questions to logged-in users when fetching from the cache.
 - **Multi-model Support**: Easily switch between OpenAI and Google AI models via the `ACTIVE_MODEL` environment variable to leverage different cost structures.

 ## CEFR Levels Explained